-For every dollar spent on Austin's trees, the urban forest provides \$9.87 in benefits back to the city (based on a 6,465 tree sample).
+For every dollar spent on Austin's trees, the urban forest provides \$9.87 in benefits back to the city.
 As a tree grows larger, it provides more benefits.
 This means, as a whole, the urban forest is one of the few components of public infrastructure that increases in value over time.
-This infrastructure, like all other more wellknown elements (e.g., water pipelines, roads, etc.) requires regular maintenance if it is expected to function at an acceptable level.
+This infrastructure, like all other more well known elements (e.g. water pipelines, roads, etc.), requires regular maintenance if it is expected to function at an acceptable level.

-From this information it was determined in 2008 that many trees in poor health (Sugarberry, Chinaberry, Southern Live Oak, Pecans, and Cedar Elm) required priority removal in 2008.
-Southern Live Oaks and Cedar Elms, in the street rights-of-way, and Pecans, in parks, required high-priority trimming.
-Although the trends initially point to Cedar Elm and Southern Live Oak being categorized as troublesome, these species also represent 15% and 12% respectively of trees in the survey and therefore understandably exhibit these high numbers.
+From this information, it was determined in 2008 that many trees, in poor health (Sugarberry, Chinaberry, Southern Live oak, Pecans, and Cedar elm), required priority removal in 2008.
+Southern Live Oaks and Cedar elms, in the street right-of-way, and Pecans, in parks, required high priority trimming.
+Though the trends initially point to Cedar elm and Southern Live oak being categorized as troublesome, these species also represent 15% and 12% of trees in the survey and therefore understandably exhibit these high numbers.

 Tree Values and Benefits | Today, urban forests are increasingly considered an element of a much larger green infrastructure network providing benefits to people (Benepe, 2013, ImagineAustin, 2012; Young, 2011; American Planning Association [APA], 2009).
-Cities are increasingly suffering cutbacks in state and federal funding coupled with lack of political leverage to raise taxes.
-Simultaneously, cities face increased demands for more and more projects (e.g., roadway repair, affordable housing, and expansion of public safety facilities) to meet the demands of population growth.
+Cities are increasingly suffering cut backs in state and federal funding coupled with lack of political leverage to raise taxes.
+Simultaneously, cities face increased demands for more and more projects (e.g. roadway repair, affordable housing, and expansion of public safety facilities) to meet the demands of population growth.
 Consequently, urban green infrastructure projects must compete for funding.
 Thus, the case for tree planting, care, and preservation campaigns, for example, must be made through quantitative arguments assigning dollar values to the benefits and costs associated with trees as green infrastructure elements.
 This translates to the economic language to which citizens and policy makers most immediately relate.